Why we vote

 In accordance with best practice, we publish a list of our top global equity holdings and voting records, which you’ll find below.
 Where we have voted against management or abstained on a resolution, you find a brief comment to explain why.

-For more on voting and stewardship, see our Stewardship Code Report.
+For more on voting and stewardship, see our Stewardship Report.

 Voting disclosure

 We record and publicly disclose our voting actions.
-To search our voting records, please enter the company name in the search box below.
+To search our voting records, please use the search box below.
+Please note, that results on this tool with only show from 31 January 2025 onwards.
+For data before this date, please use the tool underneath.